4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 | rowCount            | Integer | The number of frozen rows on the top of the sheet      |
 | trailingRowCount    | Integer | The number of frozen rows on the bottom of the sheet   |

-In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
+Dans le paramètre optionnel *sheet*, vous pouvez désigner une feuille spécifique dans laquelle sera définie la plage (la numérotation commence à zéro).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant:

 *   `vk current sheet`